Click the Dictionary button above to review italicized terms.

 Under § 7-22 of the Ethics Law, filers are required to disclose interests in business entities, whether or not the entity does business with or is regulated by the City.
 Answer the question below to determine if Schedule 2A applies to you.

-During the reporting period covered by this statement, did any of the following have an interest in any business entity (e.g., corporation, partnership, limited liability company, or any other business entity)?
+During the reporting period covered by this statement, did any of the following have an interest in any business entity (e.g., corporation, partnership, limited liability company, trust, or any other business entity)?

 A family member (if you directly or indirectly controlled that family member's interest); or

 An entity in which you have an attributable interest?

 If you answered "yes" to the question above, disclose each qualifying interest in Schedule 2A.
 You will need to submit a separate "Add New Business Entity" entry for each interest.
 Watch the tutorial video below to guide you through the schedule:

 Note: Employment alone does not count as an interest for purposes of this Schedule.
 You disclose other sources of earned income in Schedule 7.

 Also, you do not need to disclose interests in insurance policies, certain pension or profit-sharing plans, or publicly-traded mutual funds, among other exceptions.
 Review the definition of "interest" in the dictionary above for full details.

 In each "Add New Business Entity" entry, you will disclose the following information: